KhronosGroup/SPIRV-Tools/README.md

 ### Tests

 Tests are only built when googletest is found.

-The `<spirv-build-dir>/test/UnitSPIRV` executable runs the project tests.
-It supports the standard `googletest` command line options.

-The project also adds a CMake test `spirv-tools-testsuite`, which executes `UnitSPIRV`.
-That way it's possible to run the tests using `ctest`.
+Use `ctest` to run all the tests.

 ## Future Work
 <a name="future"></a>